 How to file your corporate tax return in France

 Corporate tax filing is almost completely online, either through an Electronic Data Interchange (EDI) partner or from its’ subscriber area.

 Generally, your accounting department will be handling your taxes but, for some general context, check out the French government’s advice page.

 CET French corporate tax rates

 New businesses get 100% tax relief in the first year of trading and 50% in the second.
-The CET French corporate tax is payable in December of each year, or can be arranged in two instalments.
+The CET French corporate tax is payable in December of each year or can be arranged in two installments.

-The information given here provides a general overview only; it is always advised to get professional advice from a French accountant or financial expert when starting a business in France.
+The information given here provides a general overview only; it is always best to get professional advice from a French accountant or financial expert when starting a business in France.

 - French tax authority

-- APCE or Accueil Professionnels et Entreprises: the national organisation for start-ups in France.
+- APCE or Accueil Professionnels et Entreprises: the national organization for start-ups in France.

-- Centre de Formalités des Entreprises or CFE: the organisation responsible for handling business registration throughout France.
+- Centre de Formalités des Entreprises or CFE: the organization responsible for handling business registration throughout France.
 There are different offices for each type of business.